 The OSHA website features a calculator tool that can help determine a margin loss scenario resulting from an injury.
 Calculating the total costs of a single laceration injury is staggering.
 A cut on the finger that would have been preventable with the right PPE solution can lead to a $40K total cost, with an estimated $400K in future sales needed to pay for it!
 Escalate the injury to a fracture and the numbers nearly triple.

 This is not a sales pitch, it’s basic math: Buying cheaper PPE is detrimental to your corporate bottom line.
-It cuts the immediate and direct cost of a good, while potentially skyrocketing the overall indirect operational costs.
+It cuts a good's immediate and direct cost, while potentially skyrocketing the overall indirect operational costs.
 Armed with this knowledge, how can you help your company meet its financial targets?

 Click the link to check out the OSHA injury cost calculator.

 Find your custom PPE solution - HexArmor® can help

 Take the first step to help keep your people safe - this program allows safety teams to work directly with HexArmor® Solution Specialists to recommend and implement high-performance PPE solutions.

 Are you using the proper safety equipment?
 Let us know if you need help - our Solution Specialists are ready to work with you.
 Call 1-877-MY ARMOR or send us a message.Start an industrial trial program